This is the multi-page printable view of this section. Click here to print.

 You can change the configured server type.

-- On the CacheStore(DBaaS) list page, click the resource you want to change the server type for.
-It moves to the CacheStore(DBaaS) details page.
+- On the CacheStore(DBaaS) List page, click the resource to change server type.
+It moves to the CacheStore(DBaaS) Details page.

-- Click the Edit icon of the server type you want to change at the bottom of the detailed information.
-The Server Type Edit popup window opens.
+- Click the Edit icon of the server type you want to change at the bottom of detailed information.
+The Edit Server Type popup window opens.

-- In the Server Type Modification popup window, select the server type and click the OK button.
+- In the Edit Server Type popup window, select the server type and click the OK button.

-- All Services > Database > CacheStore(DBaaS) menu is clicked.
+- Click the All Services > Database > CacheStore(DBaaS) menu.
 It moves to the Service Home page of CacheStore(DBaaS).

-- Service Home page, click the CacheStore(DBaaS) menu.
-Move to the CacheStore(DBaaS) list page.
+- On the Service Home page, click the CacheStore(DBaaS) menu.
+It moves to the CacheStore(DBaaS) List page.

-- On the CacheStore(DBaaS) list page, select the resource to be canceled and click the Service Cancellation button.
+- On the CacheStore(DBaaS) List page, select the resource to terminate and click the Terminate Service button.

-- Once the cancellation is complete, please check if the resource has been cancelled on the CacheStore(DBaaS) list page.
+- When termination is complete, check if the resource is terminated on the CacheStore(DBaaS) List page.

 2.1 - Managing CacheStore Service